htwberlin123/Computersysteme123/README.md

-# Computersysteme123
+# ComputerSysteme

-Test repository for crashcourse
+This Repository exist as a test-repository for the module ComputerSysteme at the HTW Berlin.